Why Pursue Graduate Studies in Biosystems Engineering at UK?

 Preparation for a high-level career in academia or industry.

 The department has compiled a detailed handbook that outlines the requirements and expectations for undertaking graduate work with the department.
-View, download or print the handbook.
+2022 Graduate Student Handbook

 In addition to the requirements of The Graduate School, admission to the department's program is also based on:

 - A minimum grade point average of 2.8/4.0 with special emphasis given to courses in the science areas

 - The GRE is used as another factor in assessing student promise.
 However, we consider all applicants individually and do not publish specific score requirements for our applicants

 - Letters of recommendation (not required by the university)